uoFishbox/obsidian-auto-highlight-remover/README.md

 # Obsidian Enhanced Focus Highlight

-An Obsidian plugin that enhances the focus and highlight functionality.
+An Obsidian plugin that enhances the ability to focus on and highlight text.

 ## Features